Eureka Centre Ballarat

 • The Wadawurrung People and Eureka

 Eureka Centre respectfully acknowledges the Wadawurrung People as the Traditional Owners of land on which the Eureka Centre stands.
-We pay our respects to Elders past, present and emerging.
+We pay our respects to Elders past and present.
 We acknowledge their continuing connections to Country and Culture.

 The Wadawurrung People are the Traditional Owners of the land on which the Eureka Rebellion took place.
 While the Eureka Stockade led to male suffrage in 1858 and informed the social reforms that followed, it was over 100 years later until Australia’s First Nations People were able to exercise the right to vote.